detunized/blog/content/posts/12-git-fu-merge-multiple-repos-with-linear-history.md

 Easy peasy.
 Feel kinda masochistic today, so let's do in Bash.

-First, like always we need to make sure the whole script fails when any of the commands fails.
+First, like always we need to make sure the whole script fails when any command fails.
 This usually saves a lot of time when something goes wrong.
 And it usually does.

 ```bash
 #!/bin/bash